emilkowalski/vaul/README.md

 ### Handle

 A drag hint (also known as grabber).
 Shows people that they can drag the drawer to resize it; they can also tap it to cycle through the snap points, and double tap quickly to close the drawer.
-Set `preventCycle={true}` to stop this default behavior.
+Set `preventCycle={true}` to stop this behavior.
+If you want to change the handle's hit area you can do so by styling the `[vaul-handle-hitarea]` selector (Defaults to 44x44 on mobile devices).

 ### Portal